Kevin Michalewicz

 Apr 2022 – Sep 2022 Switzerland

 My Master’s final internship was focused on gravitational lens deconvolution & PSF generation.
 I worked at EPFL’s Laboratory of Astrophysics (LASTRO).
-My supervisors were Frédéric Courbin (EPFL) and Cecilia Galarza (FIUBA).
+My supervisors were Frédéric Courbin (EPFL), Martin Millon (Stanford) and Cecilia Galarza (FIUBA).

 Deep Learning Intern